Piwigo/Piwigo/include/smarty/docs/programmers/advanced-features/advanced-features-template-settings.md

 templates.

-However the Smarty class variables and functions can be accessed or called by induvidual template objects.
+However the Smarty class variables and functions can be accessed or called by individual template objects.
 Modification done to a template object will apply only for that template and its included subtemplates.